ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 which effectively revert changes made by the previous diffs.
 What would your code reviewer think if they saw such patches?
 “Hm... weird...”
-That’s exactly how you pinpoint bad spots in your patches.
+That's exactly how you pinpoint bad spots in your patches.

 So how do I iron out these wrinkles?
-That’s a job for `git rebase --interactive` again!
+That's a job for `git rebase --interactive` again!
 I start with `git rebase -i master` and edit the worklist like this: